 4. Best sites are found, not made

 In other backcountry areas, like Denali National Park, you are free to camp wherever you want within your chosen permitted unit.
 But do it wisely.
-Don’t clear a spot for your tent by cutting back tree branches or bushes, or gathering pine needles to make a bed or moving rocks to create a wall to block the wind.
+Don’t clear a spot for your tent by cutting back tree branches or bushes, gathering pine needles to make a bed or moving rocks to create a wall to block the wind.
 Your site should be perfect the way you found it.
 If you’re out for a couple of days, move your tent around in order to not damage the ground.
 Upon leaving, take a step back and check your space to ensure it looks as if you weren’t there.

 5. Don’t create sprawl